evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

 #### What are the game mechanics?
 How do you decide if an action succeeds or fails?

-Open Adventure's conflict resolution is based on adding a trait (such as Strength) with a random number in order beat a target.
+Open Adventure's conflict resolution is based on adding a trait (such as Strength) with a random number in order to beat a target.
 We will emulate this in code.

-There are no pre-set "skills", all resolution is based on using suitable traits in different combinations.
+Having a "skill" means getting a bonus to that roll for a more narrow action.
-The computer can't do this decision on-the-fly like a GM could, so we need to encode what is needed to achieve a certain effect - this will be a set of 'skills'.
-We will only make the minimum amount of skills needed to accomplish the actions we want to support.
-This will mean custom Commands.
+Since the computer will need to know exactly what those skills are, we will add them more explicitly than in the rules, but we will only add the minimum to show off the functionality we need.

 #### Does the flow of time matter in your game - does night and day change?
 What about seasons?